zachary-weston/cursor-azure-devops-mcp/README.md

 - View pull request details and threads
 - Retrieve work item attachments (images, PDFs, and other files)
 - Get detailed code changes for pull requests (view file contents before and after changes)
+- Create comments on pull requests (with support for replying to existing comments)

 ## Installation